HPDL-Group/Merak/docs/api_doc.md

 -   shard_count (int, Optional, defaults to None) -- Number of shards that model needs to be break, will be training_args.num_layers*2 if not set.
 -   prescale_gradients (bool, defaults to False) -- Whether to enable gradient prescaling.
 -   gradient_predivide_factor (float, defaults to 1.0) -- Gradient predivide factor in gradient prescaling.
+-   zero_optimization (bool, defaults to False) -- Whether to enable zero optimization.
+-   zero_allow_untested_optimizer (bool, defaults to False) -- Whether to allow wrap untested optimizer.
+The untested optimizer does not guarantee the correctness of training.
+-   zero_stage (float, defaults to 1) -- Stage of zero optimization.
+-   zero_allgather_bucket_size (float, defaults to 500000000) -- The bucket size per communication in optimzier step.
+-   zero_reduce_bucket_size (float, defaults to 500000000) -- The bucket size per communication in gradients reduce.
 -   save (bool, defaults to False) -- Whether to save checkpoint.
 -   finetune (bool, defaults to False) -- Load model for finetuning.
 Do not load optimizer or rng state from checkpoint and set iteration to 0.
 Assumed when loading a release checkpoint.
 -   no_save_rng (bool, defaults to False) -- Do not save current rng state.